Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 The sources must be compiled to enable compilation of Zabbix Proxy process.
 To configure the source for the Proxy, you must specify which database will be used.

-shell> ./configure --enable-proxy --with-mysql --with-net-snmp –with-libcurl # for MySQL + WEB monitoring
+shell> ./configure --enable-proxy --with-ibm-db2 --with-net-snmp # for IBM DB2 + SNMP monitoring

 or

-shell> ./configure --enable-proxy --with-pgsql --with-net-snmp –with-libcurl # for PostgreSQL + WEB monitoring
+shell> ./configure --enable-proxy --with-mysql --with-net-snmp # for MySQL + SNMP monitoring

 or

-shell> ./configure --enable-proxy --with-oracle=/home/zabbix/sqlora8 --with-net-snmp –with-libcurl # for Oracle + WEB monitoring
+shell> ./configure --enable-proxy --with-oracle --with-net-snmp # for Oracle + SNMP monitoring

 However, if you want to compile client binaries along with proxy binaries, run:

-shell> ./configure --enable-proxy --enable-agent --with-mysql –with-net-snmp –with-libcurl
+shell> ./configure --enable-proxy --enable-agent --with-mysql --with-net-snmp

-Parameter —enable-static may be used to force static linkage.
+Parameter --enable-static may be used to force static linkage.

 Make and install everything